anonymousaga/Hubitat/README.md

 # Hubitat
-My Hubitat apps and drivers, written in groovy.
+Virtual Temperate and Humidity sensor driver, written in groovy